jakubiakdev/cleanplayer/README.md

 A Spotify player that is focused on being cleaner than the official app.

-A browser SPA written in Svelte using SvelteKit
+Built as a browser SPA written in Svelte using SvelteKit

 Note: Spotify Premium is required (this is enforced by the Spotify's Web Playback SDK)